alanryn/personal-site/tips/color-variants-collection-page.md

 {% endfor %}
 {%- endfor -%}
 </ul>

 ```

 {% endraw %}
-To correctly display the variant, create another version of the `card-product` snippet file.
+To correctly display the color variant, create another version of the `card-product` snippet file.

 In the `Snippets` folder create a new file called `card-product-variant` and add this code:
 {% raw %}